 Billy's Scholarship Fund Update

-I'm happy to report that William Patterson University will be awarding the first scholarship in Billy's name this fall.
+I'm happy to report that William Patterson University has awarded the first scholarship in Billy's name to Caleb Rumley.

 The University announced that Billy's Scholarship Fund set a record for raising the most funds in the least amount of time.
 At this writing it's over $17,000, and the donations are still coming in.
 I'm so grateful to all of you for making this possible.